What is a labial melanotic macule?

-Labial melanotic macule is thought to be provoked by sun exposure, and it is more common in fair skinned people.
-However it may also occur in dark skinned individuals and as described above, similar lesions can arise in sites that are never sun-exposed.
+A labial melanotic macule is thought to be provoked by sun exposure, and it is more common in fair-skinned people.
+However it may also occur in dark-skinned individuals and, as described above, similar lesions can arise in sites that are never sun-exposed.
 Luckily, melanotic macules are harmless.

 What other conditions cause lip pigmentation?

-Labial melanotic macules may be confused with other pigmented skin lesions.
+A labial melanotic macule may be confused with another pigmented skin lesion.